Suresh-Shrestha1/Advance-Calculator/README.md

 - Use color highlights for operators and functions
 - Add a dark/light mode toggle
 - Use animated button effects

 ---

+## 📝 Note

+- Some scientific functions are inserted as JavaScript expressions (e.g., `Math.sin(...)`).
+  You may need to press `=` to evaluate them.
+- The calculator uses JavaScript's `eval()` for expression evaluation.
+  Use with caution and avoid entering unsafe code.

+---